 How To Hire a CIO

 The Chief Information Officer (CIO) Is the executive in charge of creating, managing, and using information and computer technologies.
-Due to the nature of the CIO, the many roles they can play in a business, and their unique roles in different industries, it’s important to establish what you need from your next or first CIO hire.
+Due to the nature of the CIO, the many roles they can play in a business, and their unique roles in different industries, it’s important to establish what you need from your next or first CIO hire in your CIO Executive Search.
 Let’s first understand in depth what a CIO is, their responsibilities, who they report to, and the responsibilities they can have.
 Then we will look at how they should be compensated and the best practices when hiring a CIO.

 The CIO determines the strategy involving the information and technology of the business.
 Both in driving innovation and mitigating security threats.
 They plan and strategize the information capture proliferation and usage in a secure manner, which drives company growth in a sustainable and scalable manner.